 Video shows elderly man hitting his head on the ground after being shoved by police in Buffalo

 The incident occurred on Thursday at the end of a protest in Niagara Square, according to CBS affiliate WIVB.
 The man was eventually taken away from the scene by an ambulance.
-A source told WIVB that the man who fell in the video suffered from a laceration and a possible concussion, but is in stable condition.
+A source told WIVB that the man who fell in the video suffered from a laceration and a possible concussion.

 Warning: The video in the below tweet contains graphic language and content.